 If you like regular Mod Podge but want some sparkle, this formula comes with a clear base and holographic glitter.

-Ultra Matte Chalk Mod Podge
+Super Matte Mod Podge

 Mod Podge Ultra